 Step 3: Get Active

 Once you have become educated about the issues that have the greatest impact on your organization and its clients, you can choose to become more actively engaged by taking the following actions: 1) monitoring these issues reactively and responding when needed and/or 2) campaigning for proactive policies that will improve the status of your organization and its clients.
+We highly recommend the work of Bolder Advocacy, which equips nonprofits with tools, online trainings and state resources to easily educate themselves on policy advocacy (in fun ways!).

 While these efforts can be done individually or within a coalition, effective advocacy typically includes a multi-pronged approach: